 Having respect is about caring for others' feelings and thinking positively - about yourself, others, the environment, animals, or things.
-For instance, when someone's on an important phone call at work, it's respectful to not distract them.
-At home, you might show your respect to other members of your family or your flatmates by keeping the volume down on music that you're playing, or the latest show you're binge-watching.
+For instance, when you're at school and it's time to work quietly, you should stay quiet to respect everyone else and allow them to work in peace.
+At home, you might show your respect to other members of your family by keeping the volume down on music that you're playing, or the TV.

 Then there's respect for yourself.
 Showing respect for yourself involves things like looking after yourself - getting enough exercise, eating responsibly, keeping yourself neat and tidy.
 This doesn't mean that you have to always look immaculate, go on a diet, and run for an hour every day - it just means that you make sure you're healthy.
-It also means knowing when you're too tired and need a break, are getting sick and need to see a doctor, or are being taken advantage of by other people.
-Others will have more respect for you if you can show that you respect yourself and your own needs.
+Others will have more respect for you if you can show that you respect yourself.

-You should show respect to your environment too - whether your home, your workplace, the local shopping centre, a forest you're camping in or the top of the tallest mountain you can climb.
+You should show respect to your environment too - whether your bedroom, your school, the local shopping centre, a forest you're camping in or the top of the tallest mountain you can climb.
 What are the different ways you can do this?

 How do you show your respect?